SimonBiggs/pyegsnrc/performance/performance-metrics.md

        5.373824000 seconds sys
 ```

 Interestingly, there is now a huge latency cost, the reason of which is unclear: presumably to setup and initialize `jit`, perhaps a costly operation when there is no GPU available?
 Note however that after the first run, the timing is only about 30% worse than the C++ reference for each run.
 At any rate we will need to be able to compile specifically for the CPU _or_ the GPU But this is easily achieved by importing the appropriate libaries depending on the context, for example in `py-jaxornot.py` shown below.
-This can be made much more elegant than a tasteless conditional on the `USE_JAX` global, of course, but the point is that it is possible to maintain a single source to compile for CPU wiht near C++ performance and jit compilation for GPU.
+The conditional on a `USE_JAX` global is inelegant, of course, but the point is that it seems possible, from a single source code, to select a CPU `numpy` run with near C++ performance, or jit compilation for a GPU target.

 ```python
 #!/usr/bin/env python